-Essentially, IoT is a network consisting of devices and objects connected through the internet to collect and exchange data.
+Essentially, IoT is a network consisting of devices and objects that connect through the internet to collect and exchange data.
 These connected physical objects could range from wearables, automobiles with built-in sensors, or a home automation system.
-These objects are connected to the cloud and transfer data across a network without requiring human intervention.
+These objects connect to the cloud and transfer data across a network without requiring human intervention.
 The ecosystem created by the Internet of Things enables connected devices to interact with their external environment.
 IoT creates smart objects by enabling the devices to be monitored and controlled remotely.

 Travelers in today’s era seek more personalization and exceptional experiences that offer maximum convenience at reasonable prices.
 IoT in travel offers a great level of personalization, automation, and enhanced customer experience, which proves to be beneficial for both, the travelers as well as the travel businesses.
-For instance, IoT can help hotels save on energy costs by using smart devices in every room that monitor the usage of energy and turns it off when not in use.
+For instance, IoT can help hotels save on energy costs by using smart devices in every room.
+These devices monitor the usage of energy and turn it off when not in use.

 Similarly, IoT has the capability to enhance the travel experience and increase profits of businesses with the many use cases it offers.
 Let’s have a look at what are IoT use cases in the travel industry in 2020.

 Flight Check-in WIth Smart Devices

 The web check-in option offered by airlines has been such a blessing for smart travelers.
 And, it is only getting better with IoT-enabled smart speakers.
 Smart speakers such as Google Home and Amazon’s Alexa provide great convenience when it comes to searching the web, ordering food, etc. They have now entered the travel industry helping United Airlines passengers to check-in using these speakers as smart devices.
 Furthermore, passengers can also be informed about flight status and flight amenities using these smart speakers.
 For all those travelers that rush at the last minute, these smart devices are a boon that helps them travel without stress.